craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 I started out baking by making the sourdough from the Tartine book over and over again until I got a feel for it.
 I was interested to see how this recipe differed, and it certainly did differ!
 This one is knead-heavy before doing stretch-and-folds, there was no autolyse step, and instead of cooking in a dutch oven, you make your oven into a hearth oven.

 Overall it worked... fine.
 I didn't get the large oven spring I typically got from the Tartine bread, but it was sourdough, and the crumb looked just fine.
 Overall I prefer the Tartine method, no idea how much of the difference is simply using a dutch oven to keep moisture around the bread and how much of the difference is the many small differences between the recipes

+# #29: Pugliese (pp.233-237)

+{% include gallery id="gallery-pugliese" %}

+This was the most delightful surprise of the book so far.
+I love this bread a lot.
+Really big, airy crumb, dark but soft crust.
+10/10.

 # #28: Potato Rosemary Bread (pp. 229-232)